hognogicristina/PurrfectMatch/README.md

     ```bash
     cd Project/server

-2. Download images for configuration data:
+2. Download images for configured data:
-    - Navigate to the configurations' directory.
+    - Navigate to the configurations' directory:
     ```bash
     cd configurations/downloads
    ```
-    - Run the following command to download the images.
+    - Run the following command to download the images:
     ```bash
     python3 main.py

 3. Install the dependencies:

-   **Note:** This step will install all the required dependencies for the server and will initialize configuration data for the database.
+   **Note:** This step will install all the necessary dependencies for the server, set up the database tables, and initialize the configured data.
     ```bash
     npm install